Motor Drive Overview & Operation

 - Revised power on/off sequence (see below).

-- Power switch: The switch on the external power supply (not applicable if you use a battery).
+- Power switch: The switch on the external power supply.

-- Enable (on/off) switch: The switch on the controller – think of it as the start/stop switch.
+- Enable (on/off) switch: The switch on the controller (motor pod).
+This is the start/stop switch.

 Power on Sequence